The Hydrogen Sonata: Plot

 Meanwhile, a group of Minds dealing with the issue wake Scoaliera Tefwe, a former lover of QiRia who has been Stored for many centuries.
 She agrees to try and track him down, and her mind state is sent to inhabit a pair of new bodies, stopping for information from an old drone.
 When she finds him, he reveals he has had the memories removed.

 Cossont and the Mistake Not... successfully retrieve QiRia’s mind-state, but only after being attacked in the storage facility on Banstegeyn’s orders.
 Unfortunately, the memories have also been wiped from the mind state, and they have to return to Xown when they realise where they have been hidden.
 Cossont manages to retrieve the memories despite heavy attack and the loss of the ship’s avatar.

 The Gzilt Book of Truth is revealed to have been a sociological experiment by a fringe Zihdren scientist that was subsequently forgotten.
 This had been disclosed to QiRia and other members of the prospective Culture.
 After finding this out and deciding it would not affect the ability of the Gzilt to join the Culture being formed, their minds had been wiped of these memories.
 However, experimental memory storage augmentation in QiRia prevented the memories from being properly removed.

 The other Minds in the group decide to keep the secret, and some 99.9% of the Gzilt Sublime.
 Cossont is one of the few that does not.
 She leaves behind her elevenstring instrument, and considers rejoining the Mistake Not... to visit QiRia at the planet where he is on retreat, and returning his memories.

-The Hydrogen Sonata

-The Sonata, from which the book derives its title, is a highly complex musical composition.

-It is played on a stringed instrument which requires the player to sit in it like a chair.
-Cossont has undergone bodily enhancement to grow the two extra arms ideally necessary to play it.
+Analysis

+The titular sonata, a fictional piece of music, is an extremely complex piece that is an example of a challenge for virtually immortal beings in post-scarcity societies, and potentially a metaphor for the interaction of such advanced civilizations with material reality.